mlsmithjr/transcoder/README.md

 To change the concurrent jobs default you must edit *transcode.yml*, look for *concurrent_jobs*, and change its value from 2 to whatever your system can handle, or 1 to disable.
-You must also supply the appropriate options for your transcode profiles to use the supported hardware, otherwise you'll completely bog down your system (see the transcode.yml "hevc" samples).
+You must also supply the appropriate options for your transcode profiles to use the supported hardware, otherwise you'll completely bog down your system (see the transcode.yml "hevc" and "qsv" samples).
 If you transcode with a profile not setup for hardware support, or the rules matcher selects a profile without the setup, that file will transcode using CPU time.
 Therefore, when using concurrent hardware transcoding using rules it is best that all your rules map to only profiles with hardware support.
 You can always run non-concurrent CPU-based transcodes from